The Cabinet is responsible for policy making in Rhondda Cynon Taf and takes many of the major decisions on the way the Council serves its residents.

 What is the Cabinet at Rhondda Cynon Taf Council?

 The Cabinet is made up of the Leader, Deputy Leader and 7 other Executive Members who take key and significant decisions, whose role is to:

 - provide leadership

 Executive Members are Councillors with special responsibilities over an area of the Council's activities such as education, transport or social services.
 Their area of responsibility is known as their portfolio.

 Who chooses the Leader and the Cabinet?

 The Leader and Deputy Leader are elected at the Annual General Meeting of the Council and, under his / her Scheme of Delegation, the Leader appoints the Executive Members to serve in the Cabinet.
-The details for each Executive Member's portfolio are contained in this document.
+The details for each Executive Member's portfolio are contained within the Leaders Scheme of Delegation.

 Why have a Cabinet?

 Rhondda Cynon Taf adopted the Leader and Cabinet system in 2002, after the Local Government Act 2000 required Councils to change the way they made decisions and adopt a new system.
 Many Councils in England and Wales have adopted the Leader and Cabinet system of decision making.

 The work and decisions of the Cabinet and Executive Members are scrutinised by the Council's Scrutiny Committees.
 Councillors have the right, in certain circumstances, to 'call in' a Cabinet decision for consideration by a Scrutiny Committee.